 Step 4: Go to the hospital so that a doctor can evaluate your injuries.
 If they refer you for imaging, surgery, or additional treatment with a specialty provider, follow their orders.
 Continue the treatment until you recover or until your doctor places you at maximum medical improvement (MMI).

 Step 5: Keep documentation associated with the accident, such as copies of your medical records, insurance company letters, or anything else that proves someone else was responsible for your injuries.

 Step 6: Contact a St. Louis single-vehicle accident attorney from OnderLaw .
 We can investigate the crash and obtain relevant evidence to prove the other party’s fault.

 At OnderLaw , our St. Louis personal injury attorneys understand the devastation of a car accident.
 It can upend your life and cause financial strain.
 We’re here to help.

 We don’t want to add to your burden, which is why our St. Louis single-vehicle accident attorneys take cases on contingency.
 That means there are no upfront fees or costs.
 We can represent you in your case and won’t take any legal fees unless we recover financial compensation from the at-fault party.
 If we don’t win, you won’t have to pay us.

 You shouldn’t suffer the consequences of someone else’s actions.
 Whether it was another driver or a government entity that caused your accident, you can count on us to seek the compensation you deserve.
 We’ll fight hard to ensure the responsible party pays you what they owe.

-One of our St. Louis accident attorneys can meet with you for free to review the details of your case.
+One of our St. Louis single car accident lawyers can meet with you for free to review the details of your case.
 We’ll advise you of your legal options and guide you through the process.
-Call OnderLaw, LLC at (314) 963-9000 to schedule your free consultation.
+Call OnderLaw to schedule your free consultation.